MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning/order-item-cleaning/seller-breakdown-and-revenue-consistency.md

 **Objective:** To identify and resolve discrepancies in the total revenue calculations between the Orders and Order Items tables due to missing order_ids, ensuring data integrity for accurate reporting.

+## Overview:
+During the data cleaning process, I identified **577** `order_ids` *where the calculated revenue* (``price`` + ``freight_value`` in `Order Items`) did not align with the expected `total_payment_value` in the `Payments` table.
+These discrepancies were minor, with a net difference of **2,726.93**, and appeared to be due to minor inconsistencies such as floating-point precision or missing data entries.
+However, only **276 of these** `order_ids` were present in the Order Items table.
+Earlier, I identified the discrepant `order_ids` between the `Orders` and `Order Items` tables, which was most likely responsible for the difference in counts, as the remaining `order_ids` had discrepancies recorded only in `Orders` or `Payments`.
+Given the complexities of the dataset and the limitations of my tools as an independent analyst, I did not have sufficient context or capacity to uncover the source of these discrepancies.
+Therefore, I ultimately decided to remove the `order_id`'s from my analysis.

 ## Recap of Steps Taken in Identifying Missing order_ids:
 - Discovered that there were **775 missing order_ids** in the Order Items table.
 - Adjusted the total revenue function to **ignore these missing order_ids** in revenue calculations.